node-js-libs/cli/README.md

     $ ./static.js --help

+To create a daemon that serves files from /tmp, run

+    $ ./static.js -ld --serve=/tmp

+Need to view the log? run `$ ./static.js -d log`.
+Need to stop the daemon? run `$ ./static.js -d stop`.

-For more examples, see ./examples
+For more examples, see [./examples](https://github.com/chriso/cli/tree/master/examples).

 ## Installation